glytch3/LeetCode-s/README.md

 # LeetCode's
-Collection of LeetCode questions that u have solved 😳
+Collection of LeetCode questions that i have solved 😳